-What is Beacon's Technology?
+What is Beacon's Technology based on?

 UV, or ultraviolet light, is part of the electromagnetic spectrum (EMS).
 The EMS is measured in wavelengths, and is the general name given to the known range of the electromagnetic radiation spectrum.
 One wavelength is the horizontal distance between two peaks of the wave.
 Those wavelengths are measured in nanometers.
 Visible light--the light we see--ranges from approximately 400-700nm wavelength.
 This includes light like fluorescent bulbs, halogen bulbs, and multi-colored LEDs.

 There are three types of ultraviolet light, and they are all invisible to the human eye.
 Their wavelengths range from 100-400nm.
+The third type is where our continuous disinfection technology was born.

 Type 3: UVC Light (100-280nm)